Rakesh Sharma: Career

-Post-retirement

-Sharma retired as a wing commander and later joined Hindustan Aeronautics Limited (HAL) in 1987, serving as the chief test pilot in the HAL Nashik Division until 1992, before moving on to Bangalore to work as HAL's chief test pilot.
-Sharma retired from flying in 2001.
+Sharma retired as a wing commander from the IAF and later joined Hindustan Aeronautics Limited (HAL) in 1987.
+He initially served as the chief test pilot at the HAL division at Nashik before moving to Bangalore to work as the company's chief test pilot.
+He retired from flying in 2001.

-Military awards and decorations
+Awards and decorations

-Sharma was conferred the honour of the Hero of the Soviet Union upon his return from space.
-He remains to date the only Indian to have been conferred this honour.
-India also conferred its highest peacetime gallantry award, the 'Ashoka Chakra', on him and the two Soviet members of his mission, Malyshev and Strekalov.
+Sharma was conferred the honour of the Hero of the Soviet Union upon his return from space, and is the only Indian to have been conferred this honour.
+India also conferred its highest peacetime gallantry award, the Ashoka Chakra, on him and the two Soviet members of his mission, Malyshev and Strekalov.

 The citation for the Ashoka Chakra reads as follows: